am-codez/Obsidian-2024/publish/COGS 200.md

 	- Assume the mind is scientifically intelligible
 	- Follow scientific method
 	- Don't introspect on their own mind

+### Methods for study the mind
+Look at the minds of others - beliefs, judgements, sensory experiences, illusions, behaviour, etc
+- E.g. Sight
+	- Issue: Illumination falling on an object (brightness) and reflectance (light reflected back) vs stuff it's made of
+	- Solution as a feature: Lightness constancy (the ability to factor out changes in illumination, and thus sense the "real" lightness of material)
+		- Drawbacks: can affect ability to perceive real colour and size depending on context
+	- Thus, we don't see the world "as it is" (i.e. based on only pattern of light on our retinas), our brains construct a single experience of the world based on raw visual input (light) and our beliefs/expectations/context
+- E.g. Communication
+	- Your brain has the ability to decode the sounds into thoughts, and through these sounds I can make different sounds to give you other thoughts
 	- Methods:
+		- Tens of thousands of memorised words
+		- Grammatical rules that combine words into an infinite number of possible sentences, to allow communication novel ideas
+		- Sentence structure determines meaning

-		- Look at the minds of others - beliefs, judgements, sensory experiences, illusions, behaviour, etc
+Look at atypical minds - TBI, atypical development, mental health
+- E.g. Split-brain patients, Broca's aphasia

-		- Look at atypical minds
+Look at minds of other species - rodents, birds, etc

 ### Information Processing
 - Humans are limited in how much information they can handle so, humans actively select information